Manage the consistency of your architecture and the complexity of your system

 Vitech’s model-based approach improves and accelerates system V&V:

 Define, track, and manage system verification and validation.

-Some errantly believe that V&V only begin once design and integration is complete.
+Some errantly believe that V&V only begins once design and integration is complete.
 Good V&V progresses in parallel with requirements analysis and architecture development.
 Vitech tools complement detailed testing tools, enabling the systems verification group to define, track, and manage system V&V activities efficiently and effectively.
 With Vitech tools, you can author verification requirements alongside the problem statement and maintain clear traceability.
 Prepare for testing with clear insight into the interface definition and performance specification of each part across all levels of the system.
 Define verification activities, their sequencing, test configurations, and resources, mapping all verification activities back to the verification requirements.
-Track the status of all verification efforts providing clear insight throughout IV&V with clear evidence for system qualification and certification.
+Track the status of all verification efforts providing clear insight throughout V&V with clear evidence for system qualification and certification.